Him (2025 film)

-Him is a 2025 American supernatural horror film co-written and directed by Justin Tipping.
+Him is a 2025 American sports-supernatural horror film co-written and directed by Justin Tipping.
 The film stars Marlon Wayans, Tyriq Withers, Julia Fox, Tim Heidecker, and Jim Jefferies.
-Its plot follows a young up-and-coming football player (Withers) training at an isolated compound of an aging, nearly retired quarterback (Wayans).
+Its plot follows a young up-and-coming football player (Withers) training at the isolated compound of an aging, nearly retired quarterback (Wayans).

-Him was first released in Mexico on September 18, 2025, and in the United States by Universal Pictures on September 19, 2025.
-The film received generally negative reviews from critics and has grossed $28 million worldwide.
+Him was released in the United States on September 19, 2025, by Universal Pictures.
+It received generally negative reviews from critics and grossed $28 million against a budget of $27 million.

 Plot

 Young Cameron "Cam" Cade watches his favorite football team, the San Antonio Saviors, win the league championship.
 His joy turns to distress when his quarterback idol, Isaiah White, suffers a violent, possibly career-ending injury while scoring the winning touchdown.
 Cam's father tells him that real men are willing to make such sacrifices.
 Years later, Cam's father has died, and Cam is now a rising football star.
-Encouraged by his family and girlfriend, he trains for the league combine.
-While practicing late on an empty field, Cam is ambushed by someone in a goat costume, causing a head injury that endangers his career.
+Encouraged by his family and girlfriend Jasmine, he trains for the league combine.
+While practicing late on an empty field, Cam is ambushed and assaulted by an unidentified figure in a goat costume, causing a head injury that endangers his career.

 Motivated by his agent, Tom, Cam plans to attend the combine to pursue the Saviors' quarterback position, despite the risk of permanent brain damage if he sustains another injury.
-While overstimulated due to his concussion, Cam lashes out at his cousin and Tom, ultimately refusing to participate in the combine.
+While overstimulated due to his concussion, Cam lashes out at his brother Drew and Tom, ultimately refusing to participate in the combine.
 Tom later reveals that Isaiah is considering retirement and has offered to train Cam for a week at a remote desert compound to prove himself a worthy successor.
 Cam accepts and travels there, encountering crazed Isaiah fans led by Marjorie, who try to intimidate him out of replacing their hero.

 At the compound, Isaiah puts Cam through disturbing challenges, including a practice drill where a jugs machine repeatedly hits a player in the face and another drill where Cam severely headbutts another player.
 Cam secretly receives shots of Isaiah's blood, which he is led to believe is an energy booster, and experiences frequent hallucinations of masked figures, which he attributes to the concussion.
 While in a sauna, Cam is attacked by Marjorie and overpowers her.
 Isaiah arrives and kills her, leaving Cam unsettled by his apparent lack of remorse for doing so.
 As Cam tries to leave, Isaiah's wife, Elsie, apologizes for Isaiah's behavior and seduces Cam.
 Cam wakes the next morning to Isaiah holding him at gunpoint, demanding to know if Cam and Elsie slept together.
-Isaiah ridicules Cam for feeling guilty about cheating on his girlfriend, saying winners are remorseless.
+Isaiah ridicules Cam for feeling guilty about cheating on Jasmine, saying winners are remorseless.